Mengyan-Li-CN/Flexible_Multi_Party_QKE_Using_GHZ-Bell_States/README.md

 # Flexible_Multi_Party_QKE
-Qiskit Simulation of "A Multi-party quantum key exchange protocol based on flexible switching between three-particle GHZ and Bell states "(Including Source Code and Experimental Results)"
+Using Qiskit Simulation of "A Multi-party quantum key exchange protocol based on flexible switching between three-particle GHZ and Bell states "(Including Source Code and Experimental Results)"

 Running Flexible_Multi-party_QKE.py to obtain the simulation results.